 The Navy will collect sighting data and behavioral responses to construction for marine mammal species observed in the region of activity during the period of activity.
 All observers will be trained in marine mammal identification and behaviors and are required to have no other construction-related tasks while conducting monitoring.
 The Navy will monitor the shutdown zone and disturbance zone before, during, and after pile driving as described under "Mitigation" and in the Monitoring Plan, with observers located at the best practicable vantage points.
 Notional monitoring locations are shown in Figures 3-1 and 3-2 of the Navy's Plan.
 Please see that plan, available at www.nmfs.noaa.gov/pr/permits/ incidental/construction.htm, for full details of the required marine mammal monitoring.
-Section 4.2 of the Plan and section 13 of the Navy's application offer more detail regarding monitoring protocols.
-Based on our requirements, the Navy would implement the following procedures for pile driving:
+Section 3.2 of the Plan and section 13 of the Navy's application offer more detail regarding monitoring

-• MMOs would be located at the best vantage point(s) in order to properly see the entire shutdown zone and as much of the disturbance zone as possible.

-• During all observation periods, observers will use binoculars and the naked eye to search continuously for marine mammals.

-• If the shutdown zones are obscured by fog or poor lighting conditions, pile driving at that location will not be initiated until that zone is visible.
-Should such conditions arise while impact driving is underway, the activity would be halted.

-• The shutdown and disturbance zones around the pile will be monitored for the presence of marine mammals before, during, and after any pile driving or removal activity.
+- protocols.
+Based on our requirements, the Navy would implement the following procedures for pile driving: - Marine mammal observers (MMO) would be located at the best vantage point(s) in order to properly see the entire shutdown zone and as much of the disturbance zone as possible. - During all observation periods, observers will use binoculars and the naked eye to search continuously for marine mammals. - If the shutdown zones are obscured by fog or poor lighting conditions, pile driving at that location will not be initiated until that zone is visible.
+Should such conditions arise while impact driving is underway, the activity would be halted. - The shutdown and disturbance zones around the pile will be monitored for the presence of marine mammals before, during, and after any pile driving or removal activity.

-One MMO will be placed on the active construction/demolition platform in order to observe the respective shutdown zones for vibratory and impact pile driving or for applicable demolition activities.
-Monitoring will be primarily dedicated to observing the shutdown zone; however, MMOs would record all marine mammal sightings beyond these distances provided it did not interfere with their effectiveness at carrying out the shutdown procedures.
+One MMO will be placed in the most effective position near the active construction/demolition platform in order to observe the respective shutdown zones for vibratory and impact pile driving or for applicable demolition activities.
+Monitoring will be primarily dedicated to observing the shutdown zone; however, MMOs will record all marine mammal sightings beyond these distances provided it did not interfere with their effectiveness at carrying out the shutdown procedures.
 Additional land, pier, or vessel-based MMOs will be positioned to monitor the shutdown zones and the buffer zones, as notionally indicated in Figures 3-1 and 3-2 of the Navy's application.
-Up to five additional MMOs will be deployed during driving of steel piles, and at least one additional MMO will be deployed during driving of fender piles and during applicable demolition activities.